FelixOnline/v2/content/articles/2013-12-6-opinion-h-bar--revisiting-the-holland-club.md

 subtitle: >
   The Holland Club was so popular because it was a unique facility within the College offering a traditional ‘local’ pub ambience for staff and postgraduates to relax and socialise in...
 date: "2013-12-06 03:47:48 +0000"

 # Attributes from Felix Online V1
 id: "4179"
 old_path: /features/4179/opinion-h-bar--revisiting-the-holland-club
 aliases:
  - /features/4179/opinion-h-bar--revisiting-the-holland-club
+imported: true
+comments:
+ - Exactly Sadly they never even asked for any input from established and experinced people

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true